What does your phlegm colour say about your health? And what does this mean from the point of view of Chinese medicine?

 More important, what does Chinese medicine suggest you do about it?

-Your organic bodily fluids, on the other hand, are vital for your health, in Chinese as much as Western medicine.
+Your organic bodily fluids are vital for your health, in Chinese as much as Western medicine.
 These fluids are the oil that keeps your body moving smoothly.
 They moisturise it, inside and out, they cool it, they carry nutrients to it and waste away from it.

 Where are they made?
 According to Chinese medicine, they arise from your Stomach and Spleen energies working on what you eat and drink (not really so different to Western medicine!).